Singapore is famed as a city-state and is most well known as being one of the world’s premier business hubs.

 To keep things interesting for children a visit to the MINT Museum of Toys might be a good call.
 Adults should be keen to given that it houses one of the world’s largest collections of vintage toys.

-For a more grown-up museum consider the National Gallery Singapore, a museum dedicated to Southeast Asian works of art and a must for any Singapore itinerary for 1 week.
+For a more grown-up museum consider the National Gallery Singapore, a museum dedicated to Southeast Asian works of art and a must for the places to visit in Singapore itinerary for 1 week.

 Take a ride around the city.
 As an island city, there’s no better way to do this than by boat.